“Ding” Darling & Doc Ford’s Tarpon Tournament

 Weather - There is no weather committee.
 Determination to fish is at the sole discretion of the captain and crew, who assume all liability for their decisions.

-Female anglers will compete in the regular tournament above with no separate cash prizes.
+Female Anglers: Female anglers will compete in the regular tournament above with no separate cash prizes.
 However, a prize and special recognition will be given to the non-professional female angler with the most catches.

-Senior anglers (male & female) will compete in the regular tournament above with no separate cash prizes.
+Senior Anglers (Age 60+): Senior anglers (male & female) will compete in the regular tournament above with no separate cash prizes.
 However, a prize and special recognition will be given to the non-professional senior angler with the most catches.

 Awards – 100% payback on entrance fees = Grand Champion – 45%

 2nd Place - 25% 3rd Place – 15% 4th Place - 10% 5th Place – 5%

 Awards: All cash and merchandise awards will be made to the tournament entrant(s) and a valid SSN is required to receive awards.
 Anglers must be present at awards ceremony to receive awards.